-The owner of a mining property should protect himselt against liens by posting a non-liability notice when the property is being worked by others.
-The law requires that such notice be posted at both the collar of the shaft and at the boardented claims, camp sites) and recreational areas.
+The owner of a mining property should protect himself against liens by posting a non-liability notice when the prop-

+Mining is unrestricted in the National Forests except in a few local areas in some of the Arizona forests.
+Such areas will be posted.
+Rangers can be consulted to advantage not only as to trails roads, etc., but as to water supplies for camp purposes.
+Usually the Ranger office will have maps, showing patented claims, camp sites and recreational areas.
 Prospectors must have due regard for Forest rules as to the fire hazards, stream pollution, and other similar administrative regulations.
 State Game Refuge